gautamkrishnar/keepalive-workflow/README.md

           gh_token: ${{ secrets.PAT_TOKEN }}
 ```

-### Via JavaScript library (For GitHub Actions developers)
+### Using via NPM (For GitHub Actions developers)
-For developers making awesome GitHub actions, you can consume the library in your javascript-based GitHub action by installing it from [NPM](https://www.npmjs.com/package/keepalive-workflow).
+For developers creating GitHub actions, you can consume the library in your javascript-based GitHub action by installing it from [NPM](https://www.npmjs.com/package/keepalive-workflow).
 Make sure that your GitHub action uses checkout action since this library needs it as a dependency.
 You can also ask your users to include it as an additional step as mentioned in the first part.

 #### Install the package